Brunswick Amateurs Football Club: Brunswick Power

 In late 2001, Brunswick were struggling to find players and made the decision to merge with Broadmeadows Power (also known as Broady Power), a club run by Indigenous Australians, to form the Brunswick Power Football Club.
 The club played in Club XVIII North Section in 2002 before being promoted to D4 Section for the 2003 season.

 After one senior season in the VAFA, Brunswick Power moved to the Western Region Football League (WRFL) in 2004, competing in Division 2 and playing its home games at Fleming Park in Brunswick East.

-In 2005, the club had 180 registered players − 80% Indigenous and 20% from other backgrounds, including Lebanese and Greek.
+In 2005, 80% of the club's 180 registered players were Indigenous, while the remaining 20% were from other backgrounds, including Lebanese and Greek.
 However, their on-field performances were poor, including a 59.28 (382) to 2.4 (16) loss to Central Altona in round 16.

 During the 2006 season, Brunswick Power was suspended by the WRFL for fielding unregistered players.
 (Note: The article "Footy clubs out" published by the Williamstown Star erroneously states its publication date as 30 April 2008.
 All other sources indicate the suspension took place on 20 July 2006.)
 The club returned to the WRFL for the 2007 season, but only won a single match and folded at the end of the season.